slamanna212/rTorrent-RuTorrent-Docker/BUILD.md

 Build Types:
-  local                   Build for local platform only (default) multi-platform          Build for all supported platforms all                     Build and export to docker for all platforms
+  local                   Build for local platform only (default) multi-platform          Build for supported platform (AMD64) all                     Build and export to docker for supported platform

 Examples:
   ./build.sh                      # Build for local platform
-  ./build.sh --type multi-platform --push  # Build multi-platform and push ./build.sh --platform linux/arm64        # Build for ARM64 only
+  ./build.sh --type multi-platform --push  # Build and push to registry ./build.sh --platform linux/amd64        # Build for AMD64 explicitly
   ./build.sh --tag my-rtorrent:v1.0        # Build with custom tag
 ```